edersoncorbari/edersoncorbari.github.io/_pages/about.md

 title: "About"
 ---

 > Hi there - My name is Ederson de Moura Corbari, I'm a Computer Scientist.
-I currently work with Big Data and Machine Learning, I have already worked with software analysis, requirements survey, lecture and training, using various tools and programming languages such as C/C++, Rust, Python, Scala, Bash, SmallTalk, MatLab, Java, PHP among others.
+I currently work with Big Data and Machine Learning, I have already worked with software analysis, requirements survey, lecture and training, using various tools and programming languages.

 <figure><a href="/assets/images/profile2.png"><img src="/assets/images/profile2.png"></a></figure>